tramblei/vivaldo/README.md

 Server uses Python3.

 ### Generating Bitstream
-Open vivaldo_fresh_eth_xadc_fft_dma_corr.xpr in Vivado and elect to generate the bistream.
-The ip_repo might need to be added in Tools/settings/IP/repository.
+Open src/vivaldo_fresh_eth_xadc_fft_dma_corr.xpr in Vivado and generate the bistream.
+The src/ip_repo might need to be added in Tools/Settings/IP/Repository.

 ### Running Test
 * Launch the Xilinx SDK from within the Vivaldo project in Vivado